 This measure quantifies the similarity between two probability distributions, assigning values close to zero to equivalent distributions and values close to one to highly dissimilar ones.
 Since this criterion applies only to probability distributions, the OD matrix must first be transformed accordingly.
 In an OD matrix, rows correspond to origin zones and columns to destination zones, with each element $T_{ij}$ representing the number of trips from zone $i$ to zone $j$ during a given period.
 To convert it into a probability distribution, each element is normalized by the total number of recorded trips

 ensuring that $p_{ij} \geq 0$ and $\sum_{i,j} p_{ij} = 1$.
-After this conversion, the Jensen--Shannon divergence can be applied to quantify differences between OD matrices independently of the total number of trips. \\[2mm] Figure \ref{Fig_4} presents two comparative perspectives of the OD matrix using the Jensen--Shannon criterion.
-Figure \ref{Fig_4}(a) compares the complete OD in each semester with the matrices constructed from different accumulated trajectories.
-As additional trajectories are incorporated, the OD matrix becomes more informative and the divergence approaches zero, confirming the validity of this construction method.
-Notably, the matrices corresponding to two and three trajectories (OD-2 and OD-3) make the largest contribution, as they include a greater number of trips than the others.
-These results demonstrate that the adopted procedure effectively enriches the mobility analysis. \\[2mm] On the other hand, Fig. \ref{Fig_4}(b) shows the Jensen--Shannon divergence for the comparison of OD matrices obtained across different semesters, illustrating how public transport mobility in Bogotá varied over time.
-These variations may be related to factors such as infrastructure works that led to the closure of several BRT stations, the extension of the transfer time from 95 to 125 minutes, or the unification of fares across systems during the last three semesters.
+After this conversion, the Jensen--Shannon divergence can be applied to quantify differences between OD matrices independently of the total number of trips. \\[2mm] Figure \ref{Fig_4} presents two complementary comparisons of the OD matrix based on the Jensen Shannon criterion.
+Figure \ref{Fig_4}(a) compares the complete OD matrix for each semester with matrices constructed from different numbers of accumulated trajectories.
+In all cases explored, the values of the Jensen Shannon divergence are small compared with its maximum value of 1.
+As additional trajectories are incorporated, the OD matrix becomes increasingly informative and the divergence approaches zero, confirming the validity of the proposed construction method.
+Notably, the matrices corresponding to two and three trajectories (OD-2 and OD-3) contribute most to the total OD matrix, as they account for the largest number of trips.
+Overall, these results indicate that the adopted procedure effectively enriches the mobility analysis. \\[2mm] On the other hand, Fig.~\ref{Fig_4}(b) shows the Jensen--Shannon divergence for OD matrices computed across different semesters, illustrating how public transport mobility in Bogotá evolved over time.
+For reference, we also evaluated a null model obtained by randomly shuffling the entries of each matrix, which produced values close to 0.9.
+Since fewer than 55.2\% of zones are mutually connected in the full two-year OD matrix, such perturbations significantly increase the Jensen--Shannon divergence, indicating that low values correspond to minimal changes in the structural organization of the matrix.
+These small variations may be associated with factors such as infrastructure works that required the closure of several BRT stations, the extension of the transfer time from 95 to 125 minutes, or the unification of fares across systems during the last three semesters.
 Nevertheless, despite these changes, the values remain very similar across semesters, indicating that mobility in the city retains a largely homogeneous character over time.